kjpou1/news_factory/README.md

 This Python library retrieves calendar event data from Forex Factory for specific time periods.
 The information is saved in both JSON and HTML formats for further analysis and personal use.

+Options are also available to filter by [No Nonsense Forex](https://nononsenseforex.com/forex-basics/forex-news-trading/) rules.

 ## Table of Contents

 - [NEWS FACTORY](#news-factory)